Marked nodal curves with vector fields: Bubbling up

-in which the curved arrow is the restriction of the isomorphism above, the left arrow comes from $f^!|_V=f^*|_V$, since $f|_V$ is an isomorphism, and the one on the right commutes with any base change $X' \to X$. \end{enumerate} \item Assume that $g:X \to T$ is a flat morphism, and that for all morphisms $T' \to T$, the germ $(h^*\sigma)_{x'}$ (where $h:X' = T' \times_T X \to X$ is the projection) is nonzero, and not a zero-divisor in the ring $\operatorname{Sym}(h^*{\sh E})_{x'}$, for all $x' \in X'$.
-Then $fg$ is flat. \item If $X$ is a prestable curve over the spectrum of an algebraically closed field ${\mathbb K}$ and the vanishing locus of $\sigma$ is a reduced closed subscheme of dimension $0$ contained in the nonsingular locus of $X$, then $Y$ is also a prestable curve over ${\mathbb K}$, and $f$ is a rational contraction, cf. Definition \ref{definition: rational contraction}. \end{enumerate} \end{proposition}
+in which the curved arrow is the restriction of the isomorphism above, the left arrow comes from $f^!|_V=f^*|_V$, since $f|_V$ is an isomorphism, and the one on the right commutes with any base change $X' \to X$. \end{enumerate} \item Assume that $g:X \to T$ is a flat morphism, and that for all morphisms $T' \to T$, the multiplication by $h^*\sigma$ map ${\sh O}_{X'} \to h^*{\sh E}$ is injective (where $h:X' = T' \times_T X \to X$ is the projection).
+Then $fg$ is flat. \item If $X$ is a prestable curve over ${\mathbb K}$ and the vanishing locus of $\sigma$ is a reduced closed subscheme of dimension $0$ contained in the nonsingular locus of $X$, then $Y$ is also a prestable curve over ${\mathbb K}$, and $f$ has property R. \end{enumerate} \end{proposition}